Step 1 - Let’s Begin!

-Audience targeting allows you to target users based on their demographics, past behaviors, and interests.
-Our data segments are provided by LiveRamp and Lotame, free of charge to our customers.
+Behavioural targeting allows you to target users based on their demographics, past behaviours, and interests.

-Next, select device types, mobile supply, and network supply sources you want to target.
-For the widest reach, we recommend targeting all devices, mobile supplies, and supply sources.
+Next, select device types and mobile supply you want to target.
+For the widest reach, we recommend targeting all devices and mobile supplies.

 The IP Whitelist option is available for targeting specific IPs.
 This should only be used for testing purposes.